 ‘Back off Dion!
 You're being too hard on the kid, didn’t you hear her?
 She said she didn’t know anything about the prize, I think Chaydo has used Devesi, taken advantage of her.
 The kid doesn’t deserve to be treated badly.’
 Karda thumped the table.

 ‘She is hardly a child.’
 Dion narrowed his eyes at Devesi.
 ‘You will be seventeen soon and by your own admission have held a position in the guild that comes with a lot of responsibility, you can hardly plead ignorance.’
-Dion said accusingly.
+Dion said.

 Taerys leapt to her feet.
 ‘You go too far Dion.’

 Devesi felt her blood turn to ice, she didn’t have any proof.
-No evidence that Chaydo had forced her to obey, except… She stood up and stepped back from the table.
-She was pale and her hands trembled as she reached for the laces on her tunic and took it off.
+No evidence that Chaydo had forced her to obey, except for… she tugged the laces on her tunic undone, pulling it off over her head as stood up and stepped back from the table.

 ‘What are you doing?’
 Karda stood up to stop her.

-Devesi pulled away from him.
-She still had on her long sleeved shirt that was heavily patched and darned, but she unbuttoned it and took it off as well.
+Before he could reach her Devesi unbuttoned her heavily mended long sleeved shirt and took it off as well.
 It joined the tunic looped over her left arm.
 She was trembling harder now, her breathing uneven and she had to force herself to lift the hem of her faded old thermal undershirt up to her shoulders at the back and turn away from them.
 Showing them what she had kept hidden for far too long.
-The web of scar tissue that crisscrossed her back, the legacy of years of being whipped until she bled by her merciless tormentor.
+The web of scar tissue that crisscrossed her flesh, the legacy of years of being whipped until she bled by her merciless tormentor.

 ‘I'm so sorry for what happened to you.’
 Taerys said.